Accessing Learning from Home

-During a normal school day, you spend 300 minutes learning.
-We want you to continue learning as much as possible whilst at home, and teachers will be providing you with work.
+During a normal Marshland school day, you spend 300 minutes learning.
+We want you to continue learning as much as possible whilst at home, and teachers will provide you with work.
 It is expected that you complete this work.
 To make the most out of your “School Time”, we recommend you follow the guidelines below:

 - Get into a good routine and good habits